 Education is an ever-adapting field.
 As contexts and guidelines change, education adapts in many ways.
 With an increasing emphasis on specific aspects of education delivery, consultants can help improve methods and materials.
 They can also support students with a variety of individual educational needs.

 What educational consultants do supports both students and their institutions.
 From analyzing and advising on curricula to helping individuals with their college application process, educational consultants help improve educational outcomes.
 By enrolling in an advanced education degree such as an Online Master of Education in Education Policy Leadership and an Online Master of Arts in Teaching, aspiring educational consultants can hone the professional skills they’ll need to be competitive in this critical role.

 What Is an Educational Consultant?

 Educational consultants work with students, parents, and schools to improve educational experiences, facilities, and outcomes.
 This may involve creating new policies and procedures to streamline the financial aid or admissions processes or counseling students about educational and career goals.

-An educational consultant’s main role is to assist students and parents through the college application and planning process, according to the Higher Education Consultants Association (HECA).
-Educational consultants begin by evaluating the student— analyzing strengths and weaknesses—and then identifying colleges that would be a strong fit for the student’s interests and needs.
-Late in the process, they advise on the application and financial aid processes.
+Educational consultants may also help students and their parents through the college application and planning process.
+This could begin by evaluating the student— analyzing their strengths and weaknesses—and then identifying colleges that would be a strong fit for the student’s interests and needs.
+Later in the process, they advise on the application and financial aid procedures.

-Educational consultants work closely with parents to ensure that they know how to support their students’ application process and help them plan for college.
-According to the US Bureau of Labor Statistics (BLS), educational consultants’ responsibilities include the following:
+Educational consultants advise their clients on a variety of educational needs and services.
+This could mean reviewing new educational tools or working closely with parents to ensure that they know how to support their students as they apply to and plan for college.
+Educational consultants’ responsibilities include the following:

 - Conducting aptitude tests and interviews to find students’ strengths